MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/semanticfunctions.md

 Console.WriteLine(myOutput);
 ```

 Note that the configuration was given inline to the kernel with a `PromptTemplateConfig` object instead of a `config.json` file with the maximum number of tokens to use `MaxTokens`, the variability of words it will use as `TopP`, and the amount of randomness to consider in its response with `Temperature`.
-Keep in mind that when using C# these parameters will be _PascalCased_ (each word is explicitly capitalized in a string) to be consistent with C# conventions, but in the `config.json` the parameters are _lowercase._  To learn more about these function parameters read how to [configure functions](configurefunctions).
+Keep in mind that when using C# these parameters will be _PascalCased_ (each word is explicitly capitalized in a string) to be consistent with C# conventions, but in the `config.json` the parameters are _lowercase._  To learn more about these function parameters read how to [configure functions](configuringfunctions).

-A more succinct way of doing this inline with default settings across the board is:
+A more succinct way to make this happen is with default settings across the board:

 ```csharp
 string summarizeBlurbFlex = """
 Summarize the following text in two sentences or less.